Skip to content

 • directly paying salaries to the graduates, so your business does not need to worry about the implications of the internship remuneration.

 The Graduate Internship Scheme is a cost-effective solution for short-term additional resource; however it also offers a foundation to build a sustainable talent pipeline.
-Many previous participants have used the scheme to explore how a graduate role can be embedded into their business, before extending the internship into a permanent role with the help of the NTU Employability team.
+Many previous participants have used the scheme to explore how a graduate role can be embedded into their business, before extending the internship with the help of the NTU Employability team.

 There are a number of financial support options available to eligible businesses interested in the long-term benefits of implementing graduate talent into your organisation.